 “Sometimes the ideas just come to me.
 Other times I have to sweat and almost bleed to make ideas come.
 It’s a mysterious process, but I hope I never find out exactly how it works.
 I like a mystery, as you may have noticed.” ~ J.K.
 Rowling

 No one can be perfect, and if you allow your knowledge and writing to stagnate, readers will soon get bored with your work.
 So, before you start learning creative writing, you first have to acknowledge the fact that your writing is imperfect.

 You must get over your ego and learn not to take criticism personally if you want to be a successful creative writer.

 You’ve heard countless people tell you that to be a successful writer, you need to write about what you know, and that’s true.
 But more important than that – you have to write about something you love or something you hate.

 Just as long as it’s a topic that arouses passion in your heart and sets your pen aflame!
 If you find something that interests you but you don’t have much knowledge about it, you must research it as much as possible.

 British-Canadian novelist, Arthur Hailey spent about three years researching each of his books.
-First, he would dedicate a year to research, then six months to review his notes, and finally 18 months to writing.
+First, he would dedicate a year to research, then six months to review his notes, and finally 18 months to write.